01

 • Highlight applied filters

-• Stick CTA bar with schedule options
+• Sticky CTA bar with schedule options

 • Rating number is shown